Tracy Barlow: 2010–present

 In May 2010, Tracy is allowed a day release from prison to attend her grandmother Blanche Hunt's (Maggie Jones) funeral.
 While at the funeral she argues with Steve's wife, Becky McDonald (Katherine Kelly) when she realises that Becky is playing a mother figure to Amy (now played by Elle Mulvaney).
 On Christmas Eve 2010, Tracy returns to the Street.
 She tells the Barlows that the expert who handled the forensic evidence for her trial falsified his qualifications so she has been released on bail, pending a retrial.
 Tracy is found not guilty at the retrial, owing to the unreliability of forensic evidence.
 Tracy begins a feud with Becky, regularly taunting her over her inability to give Steve a child.
 She antagonises several residents on the street, seduces David and Nick Tilsley (Ben Price), and demands access to Amy against Steve and Becky's wishes.
 Just after midnight on New Year's Day 2011, Tracy is attacked on the back porch of Ken and Dierdre's home by an unseen assailant and put into a coma.
-Several street residents are suspects including Steve, Becky, Nick, David, and Gail Platt (Helen Worth).
+Several street residents are suspects including Steve, Becky, Nick, David, and Gail McIntyre (Helen Worth).
 After waking from her coma, Tracy names Becky as her assailant, but it is revealed to be Claire Peacock (Julia Haworth).
 Claire turns herself in to the police but when she is released on bail, flees the country with her two sons.
 Becky refuses to tell Tracy where Claire went, so her plans for revenge are in vain.
 Tracy learns that Becky stole £5,000 from the Corner Shop on the night of the tram crash to buy Max Turner from his mother Kylie (Paula Lane).
 She takes Amy to move in with her in exchange for her not going to social services and Steve is forced to acquiesce.
 As Becky and Tracy's feud intensifies, Steve and Becky's marriage disintegrates and he and Tracy begin a relationship.
 She becomes pregnant with twins.
 Steve and Becky go into business together and they meet with a hotel manager.
 Tracy believes that they are having an affair and follows them to the hotel but is unable to find them and has a miscarriage.
 She confronts Becky over her and Steve but Becky insists that nothing happened.
 Tracy intentionally falls down the stairs in Becky's house but lies to Steve that Becky pushed her down the stairs and caused the miscarriage.
 Deirdre discovers Tracy's lies but Tracy insists that she loves Steve and convinces Deirdre to keep quiet.
 Steve and Tracy's relationship is cemented and Becky is ostracised by the street.
 Steve proposes to her on Christmas Day and they marry after his divorce with Becky is finalised.
 Becky crashes the reception at the Rovers with a copy of Tracy's medical records, proving that she lied about being pushed down the stairs and miscarrying.
 Furious, Steve breaks up with her but is unable to legally end the marriage until after a year or kick her out of the house as it is in both their names.
 Ken is unable to forgive Tracy for her lies, and throws her out of the house.
 He eventually allows her to move back in she falls unconscious due to kidney failure.